Mexican cumbia: Origins

 The cumbia has its origins in Colombia going back at least as far as the early 1800s, with elements from indigenous and black music traditions.
 In the 1940s, Colombian singer Luis Carlos Meyer Castandet emigrated to Mexico, where he worked with Mexican orchestra director Rafael de Paz.
-In the 1950s, he recorded what many believe to be the first cumbia recorded outside of Colombia, "La Cumbia Cienaguera".
+In the 1950s, he recorded what many believe to be the first cumbia recorded outside of Colombia, "El gallo Tuerto y La Cumbia Cienaguera".
 He recorded other hits like "La historia".
 Thus Cumbia gained popularity in Mexico.

 In the 1970s Aniceto Molina also emigrated to Mexico, where he joined the group from Guerrero, La Luz Roja de San Marcos, and recorded many popular tropical cumbia songs like "El Gallo Mojado", "El Peluquero", and "La Mariscada".
 In the 1970s, Rigo Tovar enjoyed success with his fusion of cumbia music with ballads and rock.

 Definitions and variations

 Mexican cumbia is similar to other adaptations of Colombian music such as Salvadorian cumbia, Peruvian cumbia or Argentinian cumbia, among others.
-It is not a unification of a single genre, but a mix of styles that are very diverse and wide ranging, from province to province, from era to era.
-They have styles that once they are assimilated by the public and the musicians of Colombian cumbia, giving birth to new subgenres, such as northern cumbia, southern cumbia, mariachi cumbia or Sonidera cumbia.
+It is not a unification of a single genre, but a mix of styles that are very diverse and wide ranging, from province to province and era to era.
+The styles, once assimilated by the public and the musicians of Colombian cumbia, gave birth to new subgenres, such as northern cumbia, southern cumbia, mariachi cumbia or Sonidera cumbia.
 These national variations are a fusion of adapted Colombian folk stories with the national styles like northern music, mariachi, band music, romantic music, huapango, Son Huasteco, and also with ancient and modern rhythms from abroad like Cuban Son, salsa, merengue, reggae, and ska among the Afro-Caribbean rhythms, as well as the Bolivian, Ecuadorian, Vals and Peruvian folk styles, in addition to later influences from rock & roll, hip-hop, rap, disco, dance, and electronica.
 These trends have varied according to the popularity of every one of the rhythms and era with what has merged.
 Mexican cumbia has diffused throughout Central America.